guysoft/Ockle/src/doc/source/InstallingOckle.rst

 ----------------------

 Ockle's web-based GUI uses Pyramid_, a python-based web development framework.
-You can either deploy a pyramid app on a apache/nginx webserver, or you can run it on a standalone webserver.
+You can either deploy the pyramid app on a apache/nginx webserver, or you can run it on a standalone webserver.
 To run it on a standalone webserer you can run the supplied script:

 .. code-block:: bash